What’s the best running watch with GPS for most people?

 The Garmin Vivoactive 3 is the company’s take on a running watch with added smartwatch functionality.
 It includes the usual GPS and heart rate monitoring to make it a great running companion, alongside runner-centric features like VO2 Max estimations.
 It’s also a fully-fledged fitness tracker with all-day activity tracking and sleep tracking.

-Alongside its fitness features, there’s some basic smartwatch functions, too, such as notification mirroring from your smartphone and the ability to control your media.
+Alongside its fitness features, there are some basic smartwatch functions, too, such as notification mirroring from your smartphone and the ability to control your media.
 Disappointingly, there’s no onboard storage for your tunes, so you’ll still need to bring your phone along if you like music or podcasts to keep you entertained.

 Otherwise, the excellent battery life will appeal to seasoned runners, especially the 13 hours of battery even when using GPS.
 Proper smartwatches can’t compete on that front.